 - Maintaining rapport with local businesses and service agencies

 - Identifying potential Reception Centre and Group Lodging sites

 In the event of a major emergency or disaster in Delta, volunteers are responsible for undertaking their own personal preparedness in order to be able to respond quickly and professionally during emergency situations.
 The first responsibility of an Emergency Social Services volunteer is their safety and the safety and security of their family.
 When this has been established, volunteers are responsible for providing emergency human support services.

 Volunteers in Delta's ESS program are responsible for obtaining training in Emergency Social Services.
 Training is available through the Justice Institute and support organizations in various emergency management topics including Reception Centre Operations, Registration & Referrals, Family Reunification, and Disaster Child Care, and more.
 There are no specific skills required to become a volunteer.
 However, skills in areas such as volunteer management, interviewing and second languages are considered an asset.

 How to Become a Volunteer

 Volunteers are always needed and welcomed.
-The Corporation of Delta is currently recruiting volunteers into its Emergency Social Services program.
+Delta is currently recruiting volunteers into its Emergency Social Services program.
 A commitment of approximately 2-4 hours a month is required for training and exercises.

 For more information about becoming an ESS volunteer, please contact the Emergency Social Services and Seniors Resource Coordinator at 604-946-3298 or by email.